davepacheco/node-statblast/README.md

 connection.
 There are a few status methods on the blaster:

 * `nominal()`: returns a boolean indicating whether all downstream backends are operating normally.
-Normally this means that there's an open TCP connection to the downstream statsd server and data is flowing.
+In TCP mode, this means that there's an open TCP connection to the downstream statsd server and data is flowing.
 However, if there are no stats configured, then nominal() will return true even if the TCP connection doesn't exist.
 * `nconnects()`: returns the number of successful TCP connections (indicates roughly how many times connectivity to the server has been lost)
 * `nattempts()`: returns the number of TCP connect attempts (both successful and